dji-sdk/Onboard-SDK-Doc/source/M210-Docs/oes-checklist.md

 ## Mount an Onboard Computer on M210

-An example of how to mount a NVIDIA Jetson TX2 on a M210 is shown in below picture.
+An example of how to mount a NVIDIA Jetson TX2 on a M210 is shown in the picture below.

 Depending on where the onboard computer is mounted, please be aware that the magnetometer interference and